ramesh-subrahmanyam/testtube/README.md

-# Quantstrat - Backtesting Engine
+# Testtube - Backtesting Engine

 A backtesting engine for daily price series with intelligent caching and flexible strategy framework.